Cloud-SPAN/aws-instances/README.md

 # Automated Management of AWS Instances for Training with Bash Scripts

 ## Overview
-Amazon Web Services (AWS) instances provide a convenient way to run training on complex data analysis workflows without requiring participants to install software packages or store large data volumes locally on their computers.
+Amazon Web Services (AWS) instances provide a convenient way to run training on complex data analysis workflows without requiring participants to install software packages or store large data volumes on their computers.
 However, efficiently managing dozens of instances is challenging for training providers.
 Specifically, managing multiple instances through a Graphical User Interface (GUI), such as the AWS Console, is rather cumbersome and error-prone.

 The Bash Scripts in this repository make it quick and easy to manage Linux AWS instances that are ***pre-configured*** with all the software analysis tools and data needed for a course, and ***accessible*** using encrypted login keys and **optional** domain names.
 Creating over 30 instances takes 10-15 minutes.